You might think the word “transgender” refers to someone who used to be one gender, and then became another gender.

 - White: for people who are nonbinary or in transition

+The symbolism of those colors is pretty easy to interpret.
 Transgender people come in many forms.
 There are binary transgender people.
 Those include:

 - people who were assigned male at birth, but are actually women